Universal Credit (UC) - What activities will I have to do when claiming Universal Credit (UC)?

 If you are working but are earning less than £892 per month (if you are single) or £1,437 per month joint income (if you are a member of a couple), you will be expected to look for more work and be available for work.
 You might also have to attend more regular meetings with your work coach.

-I'm over Pension age
+I'm over State Pension age

-If you are over Pension age, you won’t be expected to take part in any activities at the jobcentre and you won’t be expected to look for work.
+If you are over State Pension age, you won’t be expected to take part in any activities at the jobcentre and you won’t be expected to look for work.

 None of these apply to me